dconstruct-tech/dash-sdk/docs/setup/dash.md

 $ sudo apt-get install libsecret-1-dev -->

-To test the d.ASH autonomy engine, run the executable below to start autonomy driver.
+Once [`auto_config.json`](/sdk-config/auto-config) has been set up, test the d.ASH autonomy engine by run the executable below to start autonomy driver.
 Note to replace `<PATH_TO_SDK>` with your current working directory containing the d.ASH SDK:

 ```
 ./dash_autonomy <PATH_TO_SDK>/config/auto_config.json